CatelloTheDataProjectManager/Exploring-Natural-Language-Processing/README.md

 ## GPT-2:

-- Demonstrations on text generation using GPT-2 model and tokenization with examples.
+- Demonstrations on text generation using GPT-2 model.

 ## BERT: